 Our inability to rise up stoically as challenges mount increases our pain and our doubts exponentially.
 Stoicism, however, isn’t the way to go.

 Job is a peculiar book of the Bible that I really don’t like.
 Maybe one day I will, but I doubt it.
 Yet it is the book that comes to mind first when I am confronted with loss and the insidious, tireless, mocking voice.
 I look at his tale of woe and see truths that are comforting, and then others that are blunt and terrifying.

 I see aspects of God that make me wonder if he’s a fiend and not a friend.
 I see loneliness and depravity, and a man who nearly gets the lifeblood siphoned out of him by tribulations, all while God looks on, seemingly not phased.

 “…The Lord gave and the Lord has taken away; may the name of the Lord be praised.”
 Job 1:21 (NIV)

 No matter what God took from Job, (and yes, God sanctioned the taking) he also gave.
 He gives and he takes.
 How can we be grateful for one and not the other?
 Is he giving beautiful and loving, but his taking treacherous and vain?
 This is the Lord, who is unable to be duplicitous or contradictory, so if his giving is love, then mustn’t his taking also be love?

 Related: Therefore I Have Hope

-So how can we be grateful when we face loss?
+So how can we be grateful when we face a loss?
+How can we say “Thank you, Lord, during these times?
 How do we reconcile the giving and the taking that come with life?

 Talk to God.
 Scream at God.
 Be silent with God.
 Scream at God some more.
 Whatever you do, keep the lines open.
 It is very easy to feel that God is gone.
 In the Psalms, the writer constantly accused God of leaving him, not answering him, or turning him over to his enemies.
 The psalmist was, as we like to say, “in his feelings” quite a bit.